romansavrulin/kill_contactsd/README.md

 1. Make the script executable:
     ```bash
+    cd <your local path to this repo>
     chmod +x kill_contactsd.sh
     ```
-2. Move the script to a directory in your PATH.
+2. Create symlink to the script in a directory in your PATH.
 A common choice is `~/bin`:
     ```bash
     mkdir -p ~/bin
-    mv kill_contactsd.sh ~/bin/
+    ln -s `pwd`/kill_contactsd.sh ~/bin
+    ```

+## Updating

+1. Pull the fresh version from this repo.
+The symlink will follow the latest version of the script
+    ```bash
+    cd <your local path to this repo>
+    git pull
     ```

 ## Adding ~/bin to your Zsh PATH